Scheana Shay Reveals Disagreement She Had With Fiance After Miscarriage

 “She found out because she listened to my podcast, that is how his mom found out.
 Because he wouldn’t let me tell her,” stated the reality television personality.

-Davies then explained that he was having a difficult time handling the miscarriage.
+Davies suggested that he was having a difficult time handling the miscarriage.

 “I was also dealing with our miscarriage my way, as well,” shared the father of three.